sashacandoit/packable-frontend/README.md

 Styles need to be standardized across components - currently a mix of native bootstrap, reactstrap and custom styles.

+Testing for frontend still needs to be done.

 ------

 #### Create React App